 - To be a place you can visit and read, learn and reflect

 How You Can Learn More through our Library:

 - The beautiful rotunda Arthur J. Lelyveld Center for Jewish Learning includes an extensive collection of reading and research materials in the Sam and Emma Miller Library for adults, DVDs and other AV offerings through Morton Rotsky Audiovisual Collection, and wonderful and engaging children’s books in the Celia Smith Rogovin Children’s Library.

-Many congregants and community members, early childhood center students and religious school students visit and research in our Arthur J. Lelyveld Center for Jewish Learning with its extensive library collection for ongoing Jewish study, individual reflection, and to explore our new genealogy materials incorporated in 2011 from the collection of the Jewish Genealogy Society of Cleveland.
+- Visit and research in our Arthur J. Lelyveld Center for Jewish Learning with its resources for ongoing Jewish study, individual reflection, and to explore our new genealogy materials incorporated in 2011 from the collection of the Jewish Genealogy Society of Cleveland.